-A pleasant 10-minute stroll from Polis town will get you to the little coastal village of Latchi, home to Polis’s harbour and its nearest sandy beach.
+A pleasant 45-minute stroll (10 minutes by bus) from Polis town will get you to the little coastal village of Latchi, home to Polis’s harbour and its nearest sandy beach.
 Along the pretty promenade you will find bars, shops, and some of the best fish restaurants on the island.

 A little further along the coast, as you reach the edge of Akamas Park, you will find the Baths of Aphrodite, while heading inland you can explore the charming villages of Droushia, Inia, Argaka, Pomas and Kato Pyrgos.